laurentj/slimerjs/docs/manual/addons.rst

 - 4. Set User Prefs extensions.xpiState (prefs.js)
    Add-ons need to be loaded.
 As a UI is missing to load an extension, you need to set user preferences manually.
 This is done in the profile dir prefs.js file.
-The value is a JSON object (be careful with masking quots and structure).
+The value is a JSON object (be careful with masking quotes and structure).
 You need to set EXTENSION_ID, realFolderToExtension and VERSION accordingly.
 The timestamps fields (st and mt) should be filled with recent timestamps.
 Everything in the near past should do.